Last fact-checked: 26 July 2020

 Looking to regain your youthful figure with a breast augmentation in Phuket?
-If there’s one thing we can’t fight, it’s Father Time.
 Over our lifespan, breasts will droop, sag, flatten or sometimes disappear altogether.
-There can be numerous reasons for this: breastfeeding, weight loss, pregnancy, gravity or even macromastia; where breasts never developed in the first place.
+Numerous circumstances can speed this up, like breastfeeding, weight loss, pregnancy, gravity or even macromastia; where breasts never developed in the first place.

-If you’ve lost volume in your boobs, your shape has changed and clothes don’t hang on you the way they once did; breast augmentation could be the solution to your problem.
+While we can't fight Father Time, if you’ve lost volume in your boobs, your shape has changed and clothes don’t fit the way they once did, breast augmentation could be the solution.

 So how can it be so much more affordable in this idyllic location than at home?
-Well, that’s quite simple; because everything is so much cheaper in Thailand and that includes labor costs which can bring in the fee at around half of what you’d be expected to pay in the US.
+In part because the cost of living is so much lower in Thailand—including labor costs, which can bring down the fee to less than half of what you’d be expected to pay in your home country.

-The medical technology and drugs are exactly the same and the surgeons are often trained in Australia, Japan or even America so the expertise is the same too.
-The price difference lies in the price of the infrastructure (building, rent, power, amenities) staff salaries and cost of living, not the quality of the procedure.
+The medical technology and drugs are exactly the same and the surgeons are often trained in Australia, Japan or even America.
+The cost differences lie in the price of the infrastructure (building, rent, power, amenities), staff salaries and cost of living—not the quality of the procedure.

-Medical Departures offers listings that show verified qualifications and professional memberships, real patient testimonials, clinic photos and other useful information giving you the time to make the judgement yourself on what is right for you, with all the appropriate 'need-to-know' information at your fingertips.
+Medical Departures offers listings that show verified qualifications and professional memberships, real patient testimonials, clinic photos and other useful information giving you the time to make a judgment yourself on what is right for you, with all the appropriate 'need-to-know' information at your fingertips.

-Before silicone became an option, saline implants were used, they are quite easily detected by touch but are less expensive and are often the better option for women of heavier build as they give more coverage.
+Before silicone became an option, saline implants were more commonly used.
+While they are quite easily detected by touch, the saline option is less expensive and often a better option for women of a heavier build as they give more coverage.
 The advantages are their adjustability and that they are inflated after insertion so leave a smaller scar.
 There are no ‘silent ruptures’ and if they rupture or deflate, the saline is absorbed back into the body.
-They can be used on younger patients (under 22) and there are more options in the sizes.
-Your surgeon will discuss the best options for your needs and expectations.
-The procedure takes between one and two hours to perform under general anesthetic.
+They can be used on younger patients (under 22) and there are more size options.

 Although you will experience immediate swelling, bruising and some pain after your surgery, your breasts will be wrapped in gauze dressings and an elastic bandage or a support bra and you will be taken to a recovery room.

 You might experience restricted breathing and your chest will almost certainly feel tight but this is quite normal.
-If all is well, you will probably be released after a few hours and allowed to go home with specific instructions on how to take care of yourself and with medication to apply or take to aid healing and reduce the risk of infection.
+If all is well, you will be released after a few hours and allowed to leave the clinic with specific instructions on how to take care of yourself and with medication to apply or take to aid healing and reduce the risk of infection.
 It’s important to keep the incision sites clean and dry and apply the ointment as directed.
 It’s also recommended you wear a sports bra around the clock for the first two weeks.

-You will also be given a date for a follow up appointment when you will be examined by your doctor to check you’re on the mend.
-It’s advisable to wait for around six weeks before you resume strenuous activity or in the direction of your surgeon.
+You will also be given a date for a follow-up appointment, during which time you will be examined by your doctor in Phuket to confirm there are no problems.
+After this, you should be given the green light to fly home.
+It’s advisable to wait for around six weeks before you resume strenuous activity.